theiterators/pekko-http-quickstart-scala.g8/docs/src/main/paradox/http-server.md

 @@snip [QuickstartApp.scala]($g8src$/scala/$package$/QuickstartApp.scala) { #main-class }

 Notice that we've separated out the `UserRoutes` class, in which we'll put all our actual route definitions.
-This is a good pattern to follow, especially once your application starts to grow and you'll need some form of compartmentalizing them into groups of routes handling specific parts of the exposed API.
+This is a good pattern to follow, especially once your application starts to grow, and you'll need some form of compartmentalizing them into groups of routes handling specific parts of the exposed API.

 ## Binding endpoints